-An attempted continuation of the classic ‘80s National Lampoon films, Vacation is an all-out adventure of idiocy and sexual jokes that don’t quite match the originals.
+A continuation of the classic National Lampoon films, Vacation is an all-out adventure of idiocy and sexual jokes that don’t quite match the originals.
 Rusty Griswold (Ed Helms) remembers his days of traveling to Walley World with his family as a child.
-Determined to create memories with his family as his father did, they drive across the country and run into all sorts of mishaps.
-Hemsworth shows up in the film — getting maybe 10 minutes of screentime — as an exaggerated personification of his physical traits, which are all referenced or shown in his short cameo.
-Though he is not a ‘big member’ of the movie, Hemsworth has got to be the absolute highlight.
+Determined to create memories with his own family as his father did, they drive across the country and run into all sorts of mishaps.
+Hemsworth shows up in the film — getting maybe 10 minutes of screen time — as an exaggerated personification of his physical traits, which are all referenced or shown in his short cameo.
+Though his is not a big part of the movie, Hemsworth has got to be the absolute highlight.
 Hair coiffed, abs out, evenly tanned, Hemsworth fully dives into the role as the hunky, southern a-hole with hilarious magnificence.
-The film, overall, is a lowbrow and crude comedy with little to take away but has some great moments if you want to sit down and turn your brain off.
+The film, overall, is lowbrow and crude with little to take away, but Vacation does have some great moments if you want to sit for two hours and turn your brain off.

 Director(s): John Francis Daley, Jonathan Goldstein

 Main Cast: Ed Helms, Christina Applegate, Skyler Gisondo